TylerRudie/home-assistant.io/source/_integrations/weatherflow.markdown

 ## Networking notes

 This {% term integration %} relies on the ability of Home Assistant to receive `UDP` traffic on port `50222`.
 You may run into trouble if you have a more complex network setup utilizing either VLANs or multiple subnets.

+Opnsense 'UDP Broadcast Relay' will do this.
+ -  Relay Port : 50222
+ -  Relay Interfaces : *The 2 interface to bridge*
+ -   Instance ID : *Any Nmuber between 1 and 6*
+ -  Use TTL for ID : True